 Alice’s joint release with Quantic, ‘Look Around The Corner’ was greeted with much enthusiasm around the world.
 The sound of this intoxicating record mixes sweet soul and blues with overtones of folk and gospel, and the inimitable swing of Quantic’s world-renowned outfit the Combo Bárbaro, who form the core band.
 Recorded at Quantic’s Sonido del Valle studio in his adopted home city of Cali, Colombia, the album shows Alice’s versatility and adventurousness as well as her amazing vocals and songwriting.
 The resulting tour was met with a rapturous reception from sell-out crowds.

-So to the next stage of Alice Russell’s remarkable career.
-Back again with long time production partner TM Juke, the brand new album entitled ‘To Dust’ was released in early 2013.
-The first single from the album is entitled ‘Heartbreaker’ and sees Alice Russell back to her soulful best.
-“It is a broken hearted love song about the end of a relationship” explains Alice. “its about that time when your just emotionally exhausted by it all and you are at the stage where you know you just have to let it go and you are resigned to it all being over.”
-The video to ‘Heartbreaker’ features Hollywood actor Harry Shearer, known for his many acting roles but also as one of the main voices in The Simpsons and for his long running radio show on cult LA station KCRW.
+Alice Russel re-joined with long-time production partner TM Juke, to release ‘To Dust’.
+Lead single “Heartbreaker” sees Alice Russell back to her soulful best.
+“It is a broken hearted love song about the end of a relationship” explains Alice.
+“It’s about that time when your just emotionally exhausted by it all and you are at the stage where you know you just have to let it go, and you are resigned to it all being over.”
+The video to “Heartbreaker” features Hollywood actor Harry Shearer (This Is Spinal Tap), known for his many acting roles but also as one of the main voices in The Simpsons and for his long-running radio show on cult LA station KCRW.